William Jovanovich

-William Jovanovich (1920 – 4 December 2001) was an American publisher, author, and businessman of Montenegrin descent.
+William Jovanovich (1920 – 4 December 2001) was an American publisher, author, and businessman of Montenegrin-Serbian descent.
 He served as the director of the publishing firm Harcourt, Brace & World from 1954 to 1991, renamed Harcourt, Brace, Jovanovich in his honor in 1970.
 He also owned SeaWorld marine parks, and wrote both fiction and non-fiction.

 Biography

-William Jovanovich was born Vladimir Jovanovich in Louisville, Colorado in 1920, the youngest child of a Polish mother and a Serbian father from Montenegro, who worked as a coal miner.
+William Jovanovich was born Vladimir Jovanovich in Louisville, Colorado in 1920, the youngest child of a Polish mother and a Serbian father Iliya from Montenegro, who worked as a coal miner.
 Educated in Denver elementary schools and the University of Colorado, Jovanovich served in the United States Navy during World War II.

 In 1943 he married Martha Evelyn Davis, with whom he had three children.

 Unable to complete graduate study after the war, he joined the publisher Harcourt Brace and Company as a college textbook salesman.
 He rose quickly through the company's management ranks.
 In 1953 he became head of Harcourt's school division and the company's president the following year (1954) at the age of 34, only seven years after starting work as a $50 a week textbook salesman.
 At that time, the company had 125 employees and about $8 million in sales.
 When he retired 46 years later, Harcourt Brace Jovanovich (HBJ), had nearly 12,000 employees (6,300 in publishing, and the rest in entertainment and other divisions) and annual sales stood at more than $1.4 Billion.

 Most of his close friends were businessmen who achieved great heights, including William G. Salatich.